Do Go On - 373 - The Star Wars Holiday Special

 And this is possibly the most famous part of the whole special

-as it introduces famous Star Wars character Boba Fett,
+As it introduces famous Star Wars character Boba Fett

-who's a bounty hunter.
+Who's a bounty hunter

-It's also probably the most Star Wars-y bit.
+It's also probably the most Star Warsy bit

-All the gang are involved.
+All the gang are involved

-It's basically a five-minute adventure where Luke meets Boba.
+It's basically a five-minute adventure where Luke

-Boba double-crosses Luke.
+Bobba double-crosses Luke.

-catch you later in one of the next sequels
+catch you later in one of the next sequels or something like that.

 Wow.